ShrikeGames/gmtk2025/README.md

  - Intro cutscene
   - Voiced
   - Use animated sprite2d to have basic slides for it?
- - Tutorial
-  - Show the player
-  - Show the controls
-  - Show the clock
-  - Show the stats
-  - Show the inventory
- - Settings menu: Add input box for initial seed
+ - (Done) Settings menu: Add input box for initial seed
  - Settings menu: Add option to skip tutorial
- - Game title: He Is Looping
  - (Done) Handle case where if you Reject the reward for the boss kill you get softlocked?
 (I think you would anyways)
- - Switch to the faster BGM for the last segement of the timer
+ - (Done) Switch to the faster BGM for the last segement of the timer
  - Have boss react to player fighting them again after the player previously lost
  - Hills colours need to change
  - Add visible grass to the empty tiles
 - Upload to itch as an unlisted game (people watching the stream can play)

 Bug:
-- Random damage indcator locations should be more confined to the middle
+- Duplicate rewards are possible

 Day 5(Plan):
 - Test and fix issues